Counsel

 Supervision Disclosure

-In addition to this training, she is an experienced Licensed Specialist in School Psychology (LSSP) with a strong background in assessment, counseling, and consultation in school settings.
-Your child is in capable and experienced hands, and this supervision adds an extra layer of professional oversight to ensure that services are comprehensive, ethical, and evidence-based.
+In addition to her LPA licensure, Kate is also a Licensed Specialist in School Psychology (LSSP) with extensive experience in assessment, counseling, and consultation in school settings.
+Your child is in capable and experienced hands, and the supervision process adds an additional layer of professional review and accountability.

-If you have any questions about her qualifications or supervision, she is happy to discuss them with you.
+If you have any questions about qualifications or supervision arrangements, you are welcome to ask at any time.

 Maintenance and Retention of Records